mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 I was silently furious at how unjust the Senate could be, but took it as a lesson on how not to argue with the fidelants.

-Fajro began again, "So the next hurdle you will face is that the mediator will try to shut you up, and thi has a microphone."
+Fajro began again, "So the next hurdle you will face is that the mediator will try to shut you up.
+That microphone can be surprisingly loud."

 "I'll just talk louder."